 State Motto: Si quaeris peninsulam amoenam circumspice, which translates, "If you seek a pleasant peninsula, look about you."

-Population: According to U.S. Census Bureau 2012 State Population Estimates,the population of Michigan is 9,883,360, up 6,559 from the 2011 estimate, the state's first increase in estimated population since 2004.
-Despite this, Michigan dropped to 9th most populous state in the nation, falling behind Georgia.
+Population: According to U.S. Census Bureau 2015 State Population Estimates, the population of Michigan is 9,922,576, up 6,270 from the 2014 estimate.
+Michigan is the 9th most populous state in the nation.
 The Michigan cities with more than 100,000 residents are:

 - Michigan is the 10th largest state in the Union (combined land and water area).